Misclassification in Difference-in-differences Models: Conclusion

 This paper investigates the identification of the DID estimand under arbitrary misclassification.
 We show that the consequences of misclassification are more severe than previously articulated in the literature, with the sign of the DID estimand possibly being different from the true treatment effect.
 In particular, the DID estimand using a possibly misclassified treatment variable identifies a weighted average of the ATT for the correctly classified and misclassified subgroups, with the weights being negative for the latter.

 Under nondifferential misclassification, we find that the DID estimand is attenuated but recovers the correct sign.
 We propose bounds on the ATT under reasonable assumptions on the extent of misclassification.
 Researchers may use these bounds for sensitivity analysis when they suspect misclassification of the treatment variable in their DID framework.
+We also propose a partial identification approach under arbitrary misclassification when the researcher has access to multiple data sources drawn from the same underlying population but subject to different misclassification rates.

-We provide simulation evidence to demonstrate our theoretical results and conclude with two empirical applications that provide guidance on how to estimate the sensitivity parameter used for our bounding exercise.
+We provide simulation evidence to demonstrate our theoretical results and conclude with empirical applications that provide guidance on how to estimate the sensitivity parameter used for our bounding exercise.
 This paper contributes to the literature by providing new insights on the implications of measurement error in DID designs.
 Future work can consider extensions of our work to staggered DID designs and consider the inclusion of covariates.